Irene-class cruiser: Modifications

-The ships were modernized in Wilhelmshaven between 1899 and 1905.
+The ships were modernized in Wilhelmshaven between 1892 and 1893.
 The ships' armament was significantly improved; the four L/30 guns were replaced with 15 cm SK L/35 guns with an increased range of 10000 m.
 Eight 10.5 cm SK L/35 quick-firing (QF) guns were installed in place of the L/22 guns, and six 5 cm SK L/40 QF guns were added.
+The latter were placed in pairs, two on the stern, two amidships, and the other two on either side of the foremast.
 The alterations to the ships' guns allowed the number of officers to be reduced to 17, though enlisted ranks increased to 357.
+Some equipment was removed in an effort to reduce the ship's excessive weight, including anti-torpedo nets, an auxiliary boiler, the steam winch used to hoist the ship's boats, and other miscellaneous equipment.
+Both ships had their funnels increased in height.
+Irene also had her bulwarks lowered and her anchor chains altered.